 - 9.1 This policy is intended to provide you with an avenue to raise concerns within the Council.
 The Council hopes you will be satisfied.
-If you are not, and you feel it is right to take the matter outside the Council, the following are possible contact points: - your local Councillor (if you live in the area of the Council); - the Council's external Auditor; - relevant professional bodies or regulatory organisations; - your solicitor; - the police; - Local Government Ombudsman; - The Public Concern at Work helpline (see paragraph 10 below). - 9.2 If you do take the matter outside the Council, you need to ensure that you do not disclose confidential or legally restricted information.
+If you are not, and you feel it is right to take the matter outside the Council, the following are possible contact points: - your local Councillor (if you live in the area of the Council); - the Council's external Auditor; - relevant professional bodies or regulatory organisations; - your solicitor; - the police; - Local Government Ombudsman: - The Public Concern at Work helpline (see paragraph 10 below). - The Comptroller and Auditor General (see paragraph 12 below) - 9.2 If you do take the matter outside the Council, you need to ensure that you do not disclose confidential or legally restricted information.